AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 - if the name is a qualified_expression or a type conversion, the root object is the root object of the operand of the name;

-- if the name is a reference to the Access attribute, the root object is the root object of the prefix of the name;

 - otherwise, the name statically denotes an object and the root object is the statically denoted object.

+A *path* is either:

+- a stand-alone object or a formal parameter,

+- a component_selection or dereference whose prefix is a path,

+- a slice whose discrete range is made of two literals and whose prefix is a path which is not a slice, or

+- an indexed_component whose expressions are literals and whose prefix is a path which is not a slice.

+The *path extracted from a name* whose root object is a stand-alone object or a formal parameter and which does not contain any traversal function calls is defined as follows:

+- if the name is a dereference (implicit or explicit), then it is a dereference of the path extracted from the prefix of the name;

+- if the name is a component_selection, then it is a component_selection of the same component on the path extracted from the prefix of the name;

+- if the name is an indexed_component, then it is an indexed_component with the literals that each index expression evalutates to, on the path extracted from the prefix of the name, or, if this path is a slice, the prefix of this slice;

+- if the name is a slice, then it is a slice whose discrete range is constructed with the literals that the discrete range of the name evalutates to, on the path extracted from the prefix of the name, or, if this path is a slice, the prefix of this slice;

+- if the name is a qualified_expression or a type conversion, then it is the path extracted from the path of the expression of the name;

+- if the name denotes an object renaming, then it is the path extracted from the renamed name;

+- otherwise, the name is a stand-alone object or formal parameter and the path is this object.

+If a path P1 has another path P2 as a prefix, then P1 is an *extension* of P2.

 .. index:: potential aliases

-Two names are said to be *potential aliases* when:
+Two names are said to be *potential aliases* when their root object is a stand-alone object or a formal parameter, they do not contain any traversal function calls, and either:

-- both names statically denote the same entity [redundant: , which might be an object renaming declaration]; or

-- both names are selected components, they have the same selector, and their prefixes are potential aliases; or
+ - they have the same extracted path,

-- both names are indexed components, their prefixes are potential aliases, and if all indexing expressions are static then each pair of corresponding indexing expressions have the same value; or

-- both names are slices, their prefixes are potential aliases, and if both discrete_ranges are static ranges then the two discrete_ranges overlap; or

-- one name is a slice and the other is an indexed component, their prefixes are potential aliases, and if both the discrete_range and the indexing expression are static then the value of the indexing expression is within the range; or
+ - the extracted path of one of the names is a slice and the extracted path of the other is an indexed_component whose index is in the discrete range of the slice, or

-- one name is a slice whose prefix is a potential alias of the other name and the other name is neither a slice nor an indexed component; or
+ - the extracted path of one of the names is a slice and the extracted path of the other is another slice and the discrete range of both slices overlap.

-- both names are dereferences and their prefixes are potential aliases; or

-- at least one name denotes an object renaming declaration, and the other is a potential alias with the object_name denoting the renamed entity.

 .. index:: potentially overlap